sal-estrada/pokedex/README.md

 ## Description

 This project allows the user to search for different pokemon according to different criteria, such as type, size, and color.
-It incorporates a chatbot which the client can inquire regarding different Generataion 1 Pokémon.
+It will incorporate a chatbot which the client can inquire regarding different Generataion 1 Pokémon.

 ### Key Features
 <ul>